-Over the previous six months we have drawn on our vast expertise in the regulatory environment to put all the necessary plans in place to begin the Novel Foods authorisation process for our members.
+We have drawn on our vast expertise in the regulatory environment to put all the necessary plans in place to begin the Novel Foods authorisation process for our members.

 Brand owners must ensure their labelling adheres to the advice given around maximum daily dose of 70mg per day.
 They must also indicate pregnant, breastfeeding women and children must not consume CBD products.
 They need to indicate that those taking prescribed medication must consult their doctor before consuming CBD products.